youandvern/TrussAnalysis/README.md

 ### Prerequisites

-* Install python 3 or later along with pip pip
+* Install python 3.6 or later along with pip.

 ### Installation